Danielt212/ai-repo-feedback-python/example-report.md

 ### 🧐 Readability Improvements

 - **Consistent Comment Style**: The inline comments can be made more consistent.
 For instance, comments above method definitions such as `/** Initialize the main window. */` could maintain a consistent tone and formatting with other comments.
-- **Vertical Spacing**: While there’s some use of vertical spacing, adding additional spacing between methods can improve readability considerably, allowing quick identification of method boundaries.
+- **Vertical Spacing**: While there's some use of vertical spacing, adding additional spacing between methods can improve readability considerably, allowing quick identification of method boundaries.

 ### ❌ Method Size